codeigniterpower/codeigniter-currency/README.md

 its big difference is that you can change the base currency at any time regardless of whether it was already deployed.

+#### Artifacs

-* **The library** its just two files, the config file `config/currencylib.php` and the class lib `library/Currencylib.php`
+* **The library** as in [clib](clib) its just two files, the config file `config/currencylib.php` and the class lib `library/Currencylib.php`, put those in respective places in your codeigniter project and just start to use, it has two methos, `getCurrencys(<from>, <amount>, <date>)` and the `conCurrencys(<from>, <to>, <date>)` the first one just retreive all the converted currency froma  base ne, the second just convert from the base to the listed comma separated ones but using unit currency.

-* **The manager** its the rest of the files, just add or integrate the codeigniter framework and configure the database.
+* **The manager** as in [cweb](cweb) its just a CI manager, just integrate the codeigniter framework and configure the database.to start to use the api and manage your own databases of currencies.
+This project also is a example of who usefully can be an web interface and also will provide your own apy to gest history currency set by you.
+Usefully if you dont want to pay the apilayer and wants an internal intranet currency manager.

 #### APY LAYER